hildeoliver/hildeoliver.github.io/index.md

 excerpt: "Modeling and observing phytoplankton responses to the changing environment"
 ---

-I am currently a Postdoctoral Scholar at [WHOI](https://www.whoi.edu/profile/holiver/), where I am researching how frontal dynamics govern phytoplankton growth in the New England shelfbreak region.
-During my PhD at the University of Georgia, I studied how glacial meltwater affects subarctic and Antarctic coastal primary productivity.
+I am an interdisciplinary oceanographer studying how climate-sensitive physical features influence marine biogeochemical cycling, especially in the coastal ocean.
+As a current Postdoctoral Scholar at [WHOI](https://www.whoi.edu/profile/holiver/), I am investigating how changing circulation influences primary productivity in the Mid-Atlantic Bight and in the Southern Ocean.
+For my PhD, I focused on how glacial meltwater from the Greenland and West Antarctic Ice Sheets impacts coastal primary productivity.
+In my free time, I enjoy reading, skating, and exploring Cape Cod with my chiweenie mix, Stanley.

 **In fall 2021, I will be starting as an Assitant Scientist at WHOI!**